genexuslabs/ExcelToGX/README.md

 # ExcelToBC

-Utility to create a Genexus BC from an excel file
+Command Line utility to allow declaring a GeneXus Transaction in an Excel file and converting it to a GeneXus export file.

-This utility allow to convert an excel file where a Transaction is described in an XML file.
+A key aspect to make it work is the configuration where you specify the locations of certain key cells in the Excel file.

-In order to works correctly you need to configure the ExcelToBC.config file with the values for:
+You need to configure the ExcelToBC.exe.config file with the values for:

 - Row and Column for the TransactionName, Column for the Transaction Description (row is assumed the same)